Jimmy Lwanga

 Jimmy Lwanga is a Ugandan politician and member of parliament.
 He was elected in office as a member of the parliament for Njeru Municipality in Buikwe District during the 2021 Uganda general elections.

-He is a member of the National Unity Platform political party.
+He was a member of the National Unity Platform political party but opted to join the Patriotic League of Uganda, a political party led by Muhozi Kainerugaba in 2023.

 Lwanga serves on the Public Service and Local Government Committee of the eleventh parliament.